 In this article, we will be looking at how you can start a perfume business in Nigeria and make profits.
 Recently, a co-worker of mine came to sell me perfumes.
 Apparently, she has been in the perfume business for quite some time now and now termed it as her side hustle.
-The day she approached me, she came with different brands all packed in little bottles, and was able to persuade me to buy from her after listing many outstanding reasons why I should buy a pocket perfume.
-On my quest to know if she’s really making profits from the perfume business she smiled and said yes but this is just her own way of starting – her ultimate aim is to start her own perfume line and brand.
+The day she approached me, she came with different brands all packed in little bottles.

+And was able to persuade me to buy from her after listing many outstanding reasons why I should buy a pocket perfume.
+On my quest to know if she’s really making profits from the perfume business, she smiled and said yes but this is just her own way of starting – her ultimate aim is to start her own perfume line and brand.

 She further said she decided to go into the business because of her passion for perfumes and didn’t know how to start until someone advised her to start small by selling perfumes in tiny bottles.
 She said because Nigerians like to eat their cake and have it the selling in tiny bottles has been making lots of profits for her.

 Many Nigerians like big perfume brands but they cannot afford them so someone thought of it one day to buy all these expensive perfume brands and sell them in small quantities (tiny bottles).
-The ultimate aim here is to give Nigerians what they want (ability to use any perfume brands they want by buying them in small quantities) and make money on the side.
+The ultimate aim here is to give Nigerians what they want (the ability to use any perfume brands they want by buying them in small quantities) and make money on the side.

 Another way of starting your own perfume business in Nigeria is to buy these designer perfumes in different brands from wholesale shops around you and sell them at retail prices to people.
 I will be sharing more tips on how-to you can do this easily as we move forward in the article.
 Then the third and final way you can start your own perfume business in Nigeria is to make the perfumes yourself and sell them.

 Although this is not yet common in Nigeria, it doesn’t mean it does not exist.
 You can start this method by first learning how to make perfume from local perfume makers in Nigeria and after learning you register your brand and start selling in mass production.
 This method asides its been capital demands can also take more time to manifest.

 Sometimes, demanding as much as 10 – 15 years for you to get to the top – being the most popular perfume brand in Nigeria.
 All these methods are the most visible way you can start your perfume business in Nigeria.
-Now let’s move to how you can start the business with what you have since one of the aim of this blog is to encourage small startups in Nigeria.
+Now let’s move to how you can start the business with what you have since one of the aims of this blog is to encourage small startups in Nigeria.

 If you get this right you can start small then after so much understanding of the business, you can then get investors to invest in the business to go on a higher scale.